OmidZolfagharBeigy/sql-data-warehouse-project/README.md

 ├── README.md                      # Project overview and instructions
 ├── LICENSE                        # License information for the repository
 ```
+## 🙏 Acknowledgements

+Thanks to [@datawithbaraa](https://www.youtube.com/@datawithbaraa) on YouTube for teaching me how to do this project.

 ---
 ## 🛡️ License